fwojcik/smhasher3/hashes/README.addinghashes.md

 means a portable, standard C++-only implementation must be available, with other implementations being optional.

-Use of intrinsic/vector instructions, and routines for extended-length integer operations, are covered in `README.advancedtopics.md`.
+Use of intrinsic/vector instructions and routines for extended-length integer operations are covered in `README.advancedtopics.md`.

 Fixed-width integers
 --------------------